Atar: As a royal symbol

 During the Sassanid era (226–650 CE), the symbol of Fire plays much the same role that the winged sun Faravahar did during the Achaemenid period (648–330 BCE).
 Beginning with Ardashir I, the founder of the Sassanid Empire, many of the kings of the dynasty issued one or more coins with a symbol of Fire on the verso, and seals and bullae with the fire symbol were common.

 The first silver coins of the empire have helmeted busts of Ardashir I (r.
 226–241) or his father Papak on the obverse (a figure of the ruling monarch on the obverse is consistent throughout the dynasty), with a representation of a fire altar, accompanied by the legend atash i artakhshir, "Fire of Ardeshir", on the reverse.
 Ardashir's son, Shapur I (r.
 241–272), has much the same image but adds two attendants at the fire altar.
 On the coins of Hormizd I (also known as Ardashir II, r.
 272–273), the emperor himself tends the fire with the help of an attendant.
 Bahram II (276–293) also appears himself, accompanied by what may be his queen and son.
 Narseh (r.
 293–303) also attends the fire himself, this time alone.
 On the coins of Shapur III (r.
-283–388), a divinity appears to be emerging from the fire.
+383–388), a divinity appears to be emerging from the fire.
 The shape of the fire altar in the coins of Yazdegerd II (r.
 438–457) are similar to those in present-day fire temples.
 The legend introduced under Ardeshir yields to a mint mark and year of issue under Peroz (r.
 457–484), a feature evident in all the coins of the remaining dynasty.

+In technology

+Atar is the name of a French jet engine, developed and produced by the SNECMA company.